guilhem13/KnowLedgeGraph2/Readme.md

 ### Features included

- * - Feature 1 : Upload pdf and save its data into a database
+ *  Feature 1 :  Upload pdf.
+Save its data into a database and return Id 's document
       * Endpoint : /documents
+      * Type : POST
- * - Feature 2 : Get the metadata of an uploading by its id
+ *  Feature 2 : Get the metadata of an uploading file by its id
       * Endpoint : /documents/{id}
+      * Type : GET
- * - Feature 3 : Request the text of files uploaded by id
+ *  Feature 3 : Request the text of files uploaded by id
       * Endpoint : /text/{id}.txt
+      * Type : Get

 ***
 ## Installation

+Code had been made with Python 3.8.10

 Create a virtualenv and activate it: